 My name is Brian M. Woody, founder of Woody Calculus and a university mathematics professor with over 25 years of experience teaching mathematics at the university level.
-I have helped thousands of students master difficult subjects such as Calculus, Differential Equations, Linear Algebra, Abstract Algebra, and Real Analysis, and have maintained ★★★★★ 5-star reviews on Google and a 5.0 rating on RateMyProfessors.
+I have helped thousands of students master difficult subjects such as Calculus, Differential Equations, Linear Algebra, Abstract Algebra, and Real Analysis.
+Students can review ★★★★★ 5-star reviews on Google and a 5.0 rating on RateMyProfessors.

-Through decades of teaching, I developed a structured system focused on pattern recognition, clean problem setup, and repeatable exam strategies.
+Through decades of teaching, I developed a structured system focused on pattern recognition, clean problem setup, formula fluency, and repeatable exam strategies.
+Students train by rewriting perfect solutions and saying each step out loud until the right procedures become automatic.

 Today that system is available online through the Woody Calculus Mastery Lab.

-Calculus I — MATH 220-1
+Northwestern Calculus I Help — MATH 220-1

 • Limits and continuity